What Researchers Did

 What They Found

-Hyperbaric oxygen therapy (HBOT) administered at 2 to 3 ATA can dissolve enough oxygen in plasma to compensate for low hemoglobin levels, which are considered inadequate below 3.6 g/dL.
+Hyperbaric oxygen therapy (HBOT) administered at 2 to 3 ATA can dissolve enough oxygen in plasma to compensate for low haemoglobin levels, which are considered inadequate below 3.6 g/dL.
 Animal studies from 1943 to the 1990s consistently showed better survival rates in groups treated with HBOT for hemorrhagic shock.
 Human case reports, case series, and one controlled trial also support HBOT's effectiveness, noting it has a favorable safety profile and a cost similar to a single unit of packed red blood cells.

 Canadian Relevance